aaw4/BookManagementTool/README.md

 $ git clone [repo URL]
 $ cd ./foldername
 ```
  - I have packaged the project into a jar file, so it's runnable and easy to use.
-Just make sure you have your MySql running and JRE configured
+Just make sure you have your JRE configured

 - Wanna run it with terminal?
 Easy!